layereight/MFRC522-trigger/README.md

 # Roadmap

-* quit with error when config is broken
 * more python unit tests
 * Ansible playbook: set volumio logging level to error to reduce cpu load on Raspberry Pi Zero
 * document logging.ini